Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs or performs.

 Alex doubts he can convince anyone how the events transpired that night.
 Who would believe him if he told the truth?
 The local authorities commence an investigation into the death while troubled Alex expresses himself in a journal.
 We get to experience his hardship and personal pain, wearing the same shoes as an adolescent boy who was only seeking to escape from the troubles of home and the concept of mortality.

 Directed by David Winters, this 1986 movie follows how some Valley boys deal with punk rockers.
 Billed as a teenage adventure, Thrashers received 72% at Rotten Tomatoes.

 The skateboarders called "The Ramp Locals" use their skateboards against the punk rockers.
 Corey Webster, played by a young Josh Brolin, leads the group, while the street punks follow Tommy Hook, played by Robert Rusler.

 The best scene of any skateboard fan is the final race.
-A camera is strapped to the front of a skateboard the thrills from this point of view is an exhilarating sense of the gallant "thrashers" -- hence the movie's title.
+A camera is strapped to the front of a skateboard, creating in your seat thrills as an exhilarating sense of the gallant "thrashers" -- hence the movie's title.

 © 2012 Kenna McHugh

 Kenna McHugh (author) from Northern California on October 21, 2015:

 Thank you for your post and comment.
 It has been some time since I wrote this.
 I will look into.
 Did you like the movie?

 The plot of Paranoid Park is far from simple, and you have gotten the basic elements of it entirely wrong.
 This statement:

 "But tragedy falls upon the two teens as the security guard is killed, and they are angst over the consequences of their youthful waywardness."